evanrelf/converge/NOTES.md

 - Event sourcing design, with replayable event log to fuzz test pure core
 - See if basic GitHub stuff like auth and errors can be generalized across multiple effects
+- When receiving edit events for unknown items, a fetch for that item should be triggered

 ## Tasks